Programs

 Judging Criteria

-All nominations will be judged by a panel of Committee for Children staff.
-Nominations will be made anonymous before they are considered.
+All nominations were judged by a panel of Committee for Children staff on the following criteria.

 • Impact